Major Groups > Saddles > Helvella pezizoides

 • The undersurface of the cap is densely fuzzy.

-The very similar Helvella atra has a cap margin that is not usually rolled up, and an undersurface that is smooth or merely finely fuzzy.
+Helvella atra is a similar species; it features a cap margin that is not usually rolled up, and an undersurface that is smooth or merely finely fuzzy.

 Description:

-Ecology: Officially saprobic, but I would guess that it has the potential to be mycorrhizal as well; growing alone or gregariously under hardwoods or conifers, on the ground or on rotting wood; documented in the Great Lakes area; range uncertain.
+Ecology: Probably mycorrhizal; growing alone or gregariously under hardwoods or conifers, on the ground or on rotting wood; summer and fall; in northern forests from Michigan to Alaska.

-Cap: 1.5-5 cm; loosely saddle-shaped, typically forming a deep fold; dark brownish gray to black; the margin rolled upwards when young and often at maturity; undersurface densely fuzzy or hairy, grayish, often ingrown with the stem where contact occurs.
+Cap: 1.5-5 cm; loosely saddle-shaped, typically forming a deep fold--or somewhat irregular; dark brownish gray to black; the margin rolled upwards when young and often remaining upturned at maturity; undersurface densely fuzzy or hairy, grayish, often ingrown with the stem where contact occurs.

 Flesh: Thin; brittle.